 The first game is a pie toss and is just for practice.
 The rear of the guns has a pull cord which when released fires a virtual projectile, in this case, a Pie, at the virtual Target, in this case, Buzz, Woody, Rex, or Jessie.
 This game is not scored and just lets you warm up and get a feel for things.
 If you get Jessie however make her pay.

-Hamm & Eggs is next. an egg throw games where you have to splat eggs in numbered farm animal targets.
+Hamm & Eggs is next.
+An egg throw game where you have to splat eggs in numbered farm animal targets.
 The Game feature Hamm the Pig and Buttercup.
 Attack the Hen House or the Barn and the associated animals for the highest scores

 Woody’s Rootin’ Tootin’ Shootin’ Gallery.
 Your final game and the last chance for points.
 Suction Darts are the ammo and the screen changes a few times.
 The first screen just try and hit everything and the scores go up.
 You then enter a mine cart screen and you have to hit every cart to get the scores right up.
 The Final Target is big and stationary, keep hitting it quickfire and the score per hit goes up and up.